 But then one day, the funding went to nothing and it was time to spend my own money on new counseling games.
 Let’s face it, I was tired of the same old games, and so were my students.
 So I Googled “free counseling game ideas”, of course, to start.
 The first idea that I found was the “Beach Ball Game”, as I have named it.
 Over the years of counseling students, I have created many versions of this game from my original, “Anger At The Beach” since I first found the idea.
 From there, the ideas for small group counseling games that are fun, interactive, and engaging has evolved with my students and their needs.

 Beach Ball Games

 Over the years, I’ve taken the same concept from and created a Rapport Building Beach Ball, a Social Skills Beach Ball, Self-Esteem Beach Ball, and “Appropriate vs. Inappropriate Behaviors” Beach Ball.
-Most of my Beach Ball games I have also added a “Card Game” version, for slightly calmer in-off activity.
+Most of my Beach Ball games I have also added a Card Game or Jenga version, for slightly calmer in-off activity.
 Yes, while kids love the beach ball games, they can sometimes get a little wild with it if they get too excited.

 BINGO Games are fun for kids as well.
 I have been able to make a few BINGO games for a few of my presentation type Power Point Presentation SEL lessons, however, because it is a good way to keep kids attention when attempting to provide them with information.

 If I were a teacher, I would probably try to have all of my lessons incorporate BINGO, so that kids would have incentives to pay attention, haha.
 Here’s my latest BINGO Games for teaching kids about Emotions and Emotional Regulation.

 Board Games for…Empathy, Manners, Social Skills, Anger Management, Respect, Behavior…The list goes on